 This stream contains lint, small fibers of the fabric released from the clothing during the drying process.
 Some of this lint gets past the lint filter, particularly if the filter isn't cleaned properly, and escapes into the dryer vent.
 It is either trapped or caught on the sides of the dryer pipe or tubing, or on any screws or projecting surfaces or crevices or condensed moisture inside the pipe.
 You can also force it out the exterior opening of the pipe.

 Louvers Prevent Animal And Insect Access

-Because dryer vent louvers only open when the dryer is in use, the movement of air, either air conditioned to the outside, or cold exterior air to the inside, is prevented with a louver.
-A louvered door also keeps rain, snow and dust or other debris from blowing into the dryer vent.
-Because cold air isn't allowed in and heated or cooled air isn't allowed out, the louvered door makes for more energy efficient drying.
+Because dryer vent louvers only open when the dryer is in use, the movement of air, either air-conditioned to the outside, or cold exterior air to the inside, is prevented with a louver.
+A louvered door also keeps rain, snow, dust, or other debris from blowing into the dryer vent.
+Because cold air isn't allowed in and heated or cooled air isn't allowed out, the louvered door makes for more energy-efficient drying.

 Louvered dryer vents do more than keep birds and pests and cold air out.
 They allow lint to pass freely to the outside, preventing the buildup of lint in the dryer vent.
 Lint is very flammable.
 Some homeowners attempt to keep birds and pests out of the dryer vent by covering it with mesh or screen.
 Even large mesh or screens still traps lint, allowing it to build up and create a fire hazard.
 Because louvered vents open up like a small door over the dryer vent, lint is not trapped, and both steam and lint escape freely.